mmiranda222/.statsuite/content/configurations/dlm-configuration.md

-  'Logbook submission time boundaries', '#logbook-submission-time-boundaries', 'List of the standard roles for user permissions', '#list-of-the-standard-roles-for-user-permissions', 'Override the default Authorisation-Managementn service URL', '#override-the-default-authorisation-management-service-url', ]
+  'Logbook submission time boundaries', '#logbook-submission-time-boundaries', 'List of the standard roles for user permissions', '#list-of-the-standard-roles-for-user-permissions', 'Override the default Authorisation-Managementn service URL', '#override-the-default-authorisation-management-service-url', 'Allow managing permissions on a specific external space', '#allow-managing-permissions-on-a-specific-external-space', ]

 ---